bridgetownrb/bridgetown/bridgetown-website/src/_docs/automations.md

 ## Writing Automations

 An automation script is nothing more than a Ruby code file run in the context of an instance of `Bridgetown::Commands::Apply`.
-Available to you are [all the actions provided by Thor](https://github.com/rails/thor/wiki/Actions), such as `run` to run a CLI executable, or `ask` to prompt the user for details, or `say_status` to provide helpful messages in the terminal.
+Available to you are all the automation tasks provided by [Freyia](https://codeberg.org/jaredwhite/freyia), such as `run` to run a CLI executable, or `ask` to prompt the user for details, or `say_status` to provide helpful messages in the terminal.

+You can read documentation on [file tasks](https://www.rubydoc.info/gems/freyia/Freyia/Automations), [shell tasks](https://www.rubydoc.info/gems/freyia/Freyia/Shell/Basic), and [Bridgetown-specific tasks](https://bridgetown-api-pr-1060.onrender.com/Bridgetown/Commands/Automations.html).

 Here's an example of an automation which creates a new file in a site repo: